icelandico/geodev_site/src/lib/content/blog/forest-cover-in-poland.md

 There are several municipalities in Poland, which are completely devoid of forest areas.
 I will not mention everyone, I will indicate only two regions in which the most municipalities of deprived of forests occur.

 - Żuławy Wiślane - an area in the north of Poland, at the mouth of the Vistula River.
 It is a flat area, rising just above sea level and slightly raised up the river.
 In a few places, the area is located under sea level.

-Gmina's: Suchy Dąb, Gronowo Elbląskie, Malbork.
+Selected municipalities: Suchy Dąb, Gronowo Elbląskie, Malbork.
 - Katowice Urban Area - an area with very high industrialization and urbanization.
 Many cities in this region have a very low forest cover level.

-Gmina's: Świętochłowice, Czeladź.
+Selected municipalities: Świętochłowice, Czeladź.

 __Sources__:
  - https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Forests,_forestry_and_logging